Also see our Rental Housing Committee Observer Reports.

 - Effective DateEffective Date of CSFRA is Dec.
 23, 2016, the date Measure V was certified as approved by the voters, declared by the RHC on Sept.
 11, 2017.
 Opponents had contended that the effective date was April 5, 2017, the date the court set aside the temporary injunction (sought by landlords/apartment owners) that prevented CSFRA from being enforced.
 It is important because the Base Rent is to be charged beginning on the effective date of CSFRA.

-- Fair Rate of ReturnFair Rate of Return is a key term as landlords may petition for an upward adjustment to the rent, above the Annual General Adjustment (AGA), if they can show that the AGA does not give them a fair rate of return.
-CSFRA excludes many factors that can be considered in determining a fair rate of return, but the decison of how to calculate a fair rate of return was left to the Rental Housing Committee (RHC).
+- Fair Rate of ReturnFair Rate of Return is a key term in rent-stabilization law as landlords may petition for an upward adjustment to the rent, above the Annual General Adjustment (AGA), if they can show that the AGA does not give them a fair rate of return.
+CSFRA excludes many factors that can be considered in determining a fair rate of return, but the decision of how to calculate a fair rate of return was left to the Rental Housing Committee (RHC).
 Fair rate of return per the RHC uses the maintenance of net operating income (MNOI) methodology.
 This method identifies the net operating income (NOI) in the Base Year (i.e., 2015 gross income from the property, less 2015 operating expenses.)
 The second step adjusts the NOI based upon the CPI-Rent of Primary Residence.

 - Just CauseJust Cause for eviction means the Landlord has a good reason for terminating a tenancy, generally either failure to pay rent, or breach of the lease by the tenant.
 Reasons are stated in California Code of Civil Procedure and detailed in Dept. of Fair Employment and Housing definition.
 Tenants in all rental units (unless exempted as described above) with an initial certificate of occupancy before the Effective Date of CSFRA, 12/23/16, are subject to Just Cause protection.
+The Tenant Protection Act passed in 2019 has modified California law.

 - Net Operating Income